nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a task from a selected internship application : `deltask`

+Deletes a task from a selected internship application at the selected `Internship` from InTrack.

+Format: `deltask INDEX`

+* Where `INDEX` refers to the index of the list of tasks in the selected internship

+Examples of usage:

+* `deltask 1`

+Expected outcome:

+* Deletes the first task of the selected `Internship`

 ### Adding a tag to an internship application : `addtag`
 Adds one or more `Tag`s to the internship application at the specified `INDEX` from InTrack.
 `INDEX` refers to the index number shown in the displayed internship list and **must be a positive unsigned integer**.